idekerlab/cellmaps_ppidownloader/docs/usage.rst

         "ADA"         "100"     1

 - ``--cm4ai_table``
-    A `.tsv` file from CM4AI RO-Crate that should contain at least the following columns: Bait, Prey, logOddsScore, FoldChange.x, and BFDR.x.
+    Path to the CM4AI `.tsv` file (not just the containing directory) that should contain at least the following columns: Bait, Prey, logOddsScore, FoldChange.x, and BFDR.x.

 *Optional*